ahopgood/Vagrant-Puppet/modules/mysql/README.markdown

 Ubunut is currently not supported

 ## To Do
-* Fix CentOS 6 with a call to /etc/init.d/mysqld start & sleep 10 followed by another call to /etc/init.d/mysqld start
+* **done** - Fix CentOS 6 with a call to /etc/init.d/mysqld start & sleep 10 followed by another call to /etc/init.d/mysqld start
 * **done** - Create test profiles for CentOS 6, CentOS 7 and Ubuntu
 * Separate files folder into /OS/Ver folder structure
 * Update installers to use this new structure